 Provide a brief description of the methods in place to monitor and assess the effectiveness of the activities to prevent, reduce, or eliminate the waiting list, including cost-containment measures, proposed on the ADAP ERF work plan.
-Provide a description of the anticipated outcomes resulting from ADAP ERF supported activities.
 The narrative should include a description of how the ADAP will measure and monitor progress on outcomes and how the ADAP will address problems identified through monitoring.